Office of Research, Grants, and Foundation Relations

-The Office of Research & Sponsored Programs (RSP) serves Pepperdine University faculty and staff, fostering an environment in which research and scholarship are valued and recognized.
-RSP strives to deliver the highest quality research administration services by assisting in the acquisition and management of externally funded projects.
+The Office of Research, Grants, and Foundation Relations (RGFR) serves Pepperdine University faculty and staff, fostering an environment in which research and scholarship are valued and recognized.
+RGFR strives to deliver the highest quality research administration services by assisting in the acquisition and management of externally funded projects.

 04/27/2020: COVID-19 and Research Operations

-The Office of Research and Sponsored Programs continues to monitor the latest guidance for continuing research/sponsored projects operations in light of disrupted operations due to COVID-19.
+The Office of Research, Grants, and Foundation Relations continues to monitor the latest guidance for continuing research/sponsored projects operations in light of disrupted operations due to COVID-19.
 Principal Investigators must continue to exercise their best judgement for starting and continuing research activities.
-While traditional campus operations are suspended, Investigators are encouraged to reach out to their Divisional Deans, Budget Managers, and the Research and Sponsored Programs staff for assistance with any questions.
+While traditional campus operations are suspended, Investigators are encouraged to reach out to their Divisional Deans, Budget Managers, and the Research, Grants, and Foundation Relations staff for assistance with any questions.
 All investigators must continue to prioritize the safety of all individuals involved in all aspects of research and to adhere to University, City, County, State, and Federal regulations.
 Please be mindful of the following:

 - All study-related activities that are not affected by the disruption of regular

 operations may continue.

 - RGFR continues to support faculty and staff in the preparation, submission, and management of all grant applications and awards.